 I promised myself I'd never work for a big, soulless company after I graduated, but I wanted to move downtown and needed money.
 So I Googled "Best Canadian Company of 2018".

-Somehow, mere weeks away from the day I promised I'd call it quits, I was offered a job on the marketing team, created just for me.
-I'd be running new media, and focused on building youth and aspiring entreprneurship for Oberlo.
+Mere weeks away from the day I promised I'd quit, I was offered a job on the marketing team, built just for me.
+I'd be running new media, and focused on building youth and aspiring entrepreneurship for Oberlo.
+After a year as a Social Media Marketer, I became a Growth Marketer, running high-budget GenZ focused marketing experiments.